Chapter 24

 Wilbur nodded slowly.

-“Care to let us all in on this,” I said.
-“Or do you two take delight in being the only ones to know what the hell you’re talking about.”
-I could restrain myself no longer.
-To the old man: “Who are you anyway?”
+But the stranger’s words made no sense to me.
+“Care to let us all in on this,” I said, making little effort to restrain myself.
+“Or do you two enjoy being the only ones to know what you’re talking about?”
+To the old man: “Who are you?”

 “Steven,” said Wilbur, with a hint of a smile, “meet Steven Stone.”